 Whether you’re a fan of golf or not, you might know that this year The Open has returned to Northern Ireland and the town of Portrush on our north coast for the first time in 68 years.
-If you’ve seen any of the coverage on TV, you may have caught a glimpse of our beautiful coastline and in the spirit of shining a light on this place we call home, I thought I’d share some scenes from a recent trip to Downhill Demesne.
+If you’ve seen any of the coverage on TV, you may have caught a glimpse of our beautiful coastline.
+And in the spirit of shining a light on this place we call home, I thought I’d share some scenes from a recent trip to Downhill Demesne.

 And, as you walk through the meadow of buttercups and up the hill, the house finally comes into full view …

 Perched dramatically on a 120ft cliff top, the Temple offers spectacular views of the stunning coastline to the east and west.
-Over the years, the Temple was in danger of being lost to the sea due to cliff erosion but in 1997 the National Trust carried out work to stabilise the cliff and thankfully, we can all still enjoy the spectacular setting.
-Once you walk up the steps and enter the Temple, you begin to understand why this is one of the most photographed parts of the country.
-Personally, I can’t think of a better location for a summer library !
+Over the years, the Temple was in danger of being lost to the sea due to cliff erosion.
+In 1997, however, the National Trust carried out work to stabilise the cliff and thankfully, we can all still enjoy the spectacular setting.

 Views from inside Mussenden Temple

-The view from Mussenden Temple back to Downhill House
+The view from Mussenden Temple

 I love such architectural ruins.
 They carry the essence of the past, and they linger in present like an old, incomplete story.